matt1187/765VL/readme.md

 # notes
 - it would work with S3 ViRGE (86C325), but major bug on VLB interface and no driver for ViRGE VLB is available.
 - all component with  followed ID is optional (R50-55, U50, J3, D50-57, RP5, RP6)
-It has debug function and isn't required for working of card.
+It has debug function and aren't required for card functionally.
-- Don't forgot solder birdge on JP6 / JP7, otherwise, card won't make video signal.
+- Don't forgot solder birdge on JP6 / JP7, otherwise the card won't generate any videosignal.

 # Bill of material